Security-as-a-Service (a.k.a. Software-as-a-Service), often referred to as cloud security is a delivery model for security management solutions.

 - With no license fees or hardware costs you can replace the traditional up-front capital investment with a pay-as-you-go operating expense at a reduced rate.

 Security-as-a-Service is a sub-category of the Software-as-a-Service market.
-Software-as-a-Service currently makes up 89% of total c loud computing spend and is the most mature of cloud offerings.
-But cloud itself is still a relatively immature business and is at the booming phase of product life cycle.
-Gartner forecasts that email security delivered via the cloud will reach 10% of the market by 2012, and 30% by 2015.
+Software-as-a-Service currently makes up 89% of total cloud computing spend and is the most mature of cloud offerings.
+But cloud itself is still a relatively immature business.
+The use of cloud computing is growing, and by 2016 this growth will increase to become the bulk of new IT spend, according to Gartner, Inc.

 Cloud security offerings include a number of solutions: email security, spam filtering, web monitoring and filtering, archiving, email continuity, and email hosting to name just a few.